-While Chinese bakeries and street venders sell sesame seed balls throughout the year, they are especially popular during the Chinese New Year season.
+While Chinese bakeries and street vendors sell sesame seed balls throughout the year, they are especially popular during the Lunar New Year season.

 For a vegetarian version, use vegetable stock instead of chicken broth, leave out the ground pork and increase the eggplant.